-GOALS STRATEGIC OBJECTIVE STRATEGIES/PROJECTS

-KPA 1: MUNICIPAL TRANSF FORMATION AND INSTITUTIN AL DEELOPMENT

-Capacitate Municipal Improve municipal efficiency Develop training plan for

-Workforce and community and outputs by July 2017 both the community and

-through training. staff

-Fill crucial vacant

-position

-Identify shortages in

-working tools

-Implement wellness

-programme

-KPA 2: BASIC SERVICE DE

-Identify backlogs in order to Ensure that municipal assets Review Maintenance

-improve access to services promotes safe and security Plan

-and ensure proper to its citizens.
-Prioritise Re-gravelling of

-operations and Road infrastructure

-maintenance.

-DEVELOPMENT AND SOCIAL

-Create and Promote an Create a climate that will Facilitate the

-environment that promotes allow for economic implementation of LED

-the development of the local development projects

-economy and facilitate job creation through sustainable Develop LED Strategy; Identify Land for

-3 development

-IAL VIABILITY AND MANAGE ·

-Review the revenue enhancement strategy and Improve financial management of the Review Revenue enhancement Strategy

-implement financial municipality Hand over long overdue

-management policies, manopany accounts.

-procedures and systems

-procedures and systems
+GOALS STRATEGIC OBJECTIVE STRATEGIES/PROJECTS KPA 1: MUNICIPAL TRANSF ORMATION AND INSTITUTIN AL DEELOPMENT Capacitate Municipal Improve municipal efficiency Develop training plan Workforce and community and outputs by July 2017 for both the community through training. and staff 4 Fill crucial vacant position 4 Identify shortages in working tools wellness programme KPA 2: BASIC SERVICE DEI IVERY Identify backlogs in order to Ensure that municipal 4 Review Maintenance improve access to services assets promotes safe and Plan and ensure proper security to its citizens.
+4 Prioritise Re-gravelling operations and of Road infrastructure maintenance.
+DEVELOPMENT AND SOCIAL Create and Promote an Create a climate that will Facilitate the environment that promotes allow for economic implementation of LED the development of the local development projects economy and facilitate job Develop LED Strategy; creation through sustainable Identify Land for device large and projects development Review the revenue Improve financial Review Revenue enhancement strategy and management of the enhancement Strategy implement financial municipality Hand over long management policies, overdue accounts. procedures and systems

-KPA 5: GOOD GOVERNANC E AND PUBLIC PARTICIPAT ION Promote and encourage the Promote and encourage 4 Monitor and Implement culture of participation, and culture of participation the AG and IA audit ensure that principles of action plans; good governance are 4 Review Compliance respected.
-Register.
-KPA 6: CROSS CUTTING IS SUES Development of schemes Develop a system that will + Develop Land use and unlocking of land. ensure orderly development. management Scheme
+KPA 5: GOOD GOVERNANCE AND PUBLIC PARTICIPATION Promote and encourage the Promote and encourage 4 Monite or and culture of participation, and Implement the AG ensure that principles of and IA audit action good governance are plans; respected.
+4 I Review KPA 6: CROSS CUTTING IS SUES 1 Development of schemes Develop a system that will 4 Develop Land use and unlocking of land. ensure orderly development. manageme nt Sche eme